How To Become a CPA in Minnesota: Step By Step Guide

 Minnesota CPA Exam Requirements

-Those who meet the essential education requirement can apply to be allowed to take the uniform CPA exam.
+Those who meet the essential education requirement can apply to be allowed to take the uniform Certified Public Accountant exam.
 Under Minnesota laws, aspiring candidates can still apply for the exam as long as they are within 180 days of graduating.

 Scheduling of the CPA exam is done through the CPA Examination Service website.
 One is required to collect the necessary supporting documentation and attach them as part of the application process.

 CPA candidates still in college must submit all the official transcripts along with the certificate of enrollment.
 CPA.
 Candidates who have already graduated must submit all the official transcripts from all colleges attended along with a passport-sized photo.

 A successful application will be communicated by the National Association of State Boards of Accountancy by mail followed by a ‘Notice to Schedule.’

 The Notice to Schedule is authorization to apply and schedule a CPA exam.

 The application process is only complete upon paying the required CPA examination fees depending on the exam one is taking.